Vaporexpress/Cordova-CastVideos-chrome/README.md

 1) Go to your workspace and create a new Cordova project with this command:

-$ cordova create hellocastworld com.example.hellocastworld HelloCastWorld
+'$ cordova create hellocastworld com.example.hellocastworld HelloCastWorld'

 2) Enter inside the new folder project: